 The study tour demonstrated the efforts of the Danube River Network of Protected Areas (DANUBEPARKS) to foster ecological connectivity along the Danube River.
 Pilot actions of DANUBEparksCONNECTED were visited, e.g. the WILDisland initiative, aiming to preserve and restore natural islands habitats, stood in the focus of this tour.

 For both sectors, a sustainable sediment regime of the Danube is inevitable.
-DanubeSediment raises awareness fosters know-how and contributes improving transnational sediment management of the Danube.
+DanubeSediment raises awareness, fosters know-how and contributes to improving transnational sediment management of the Danube.

 After the study trip with the historical boat “Tschaike”, the reconstructed shipping mill provided a charming atmosphere for informal discussions and experience exchange.
 Both, Tschaike and shipping mill, are good examples for initiatives of local people living with the Danube River.

 Photo copyright: Damir Masic